zedlopez/ifm/The Recipe Book.md

 ## Actions on Multiple Objects

 ^^{actions: applying to multiple objects}^^{lists: the multiple object list}^^{+to+multiple object list}^^{deciding whether all includes+activity+} ^^{deciding whether all includes+activitycat+}^^{understanding: deciding whether (ALL) includes something+commandpart+}^^{(ALL), including things in+commandpart+}
-Inform allows a handful of actions–``take``, ``drop``, ``put``, ``insert``–to apply to more than one item at a time, so that the player can move things around easily.
+Inform allows a handful of actions–``TAKE``, ``DROP``, ``PUT``, ``INSERT``–to apply to more than one item at a time, so that the player can move things around easily.

 The general principle is that multiple objects are allowed if the actions are likely to be successful but not interesting most of the time, and if they're things that the player could plausibly do all at once.
-For most actions, the use of ``all`` would seem weirdly indiscriminate: ``eat all``, say, describes very implausible behaviour, and ``examine all`` would likely generate a screenful of text at once.
+For most actions, the use of ``ALL`` would seem weirdly indiscriminate: ``EAT ALL``, say, describes very implausible behaviour, and ``EXAMINE ALL`` would likely generate a screenful of text at once.

 But this is all under our control.
 To create an action that uses multiples, or to allow the use of multiple objects with an already-existing action, we need to create an understand statement that uses the `"[things]"` token (note the plural).
 For instance:

 	Understand "give [things] to [someone]" as giving it to.

 This would let the existing give action apply to multiple objects, in just the same way that "take" does.
-[Shawn's Bad Day] demonstrates how we might allow ``examine all`` to print descriptions of every visible item.
+[Shawn's Bad Day] demonstrates how we might allow ``EXAMINE ALL`` to print descriptions of every visible item.

 Alternatively, we could generate a new action: